PocketRelay/Server/README.md

 ![Build](https://img.shields.io/github/actions/workflow/status/PocketRelay/ServerRust/rust.yml?style=for-the-badge)

 Development on this implementation has made great strides and has surpassed the original Kotlin server in terms of performance reliabality, functionality and actual parody to the official server.
-However as this implementation is still considered to be in active development.

 # 📖 Setting up a server